romaricdrigon/MetaYaml/README.md

     violette: une violette
 ```

 For more examples, look inside test/data folder.
+You have some .yml files, and their schemas (suffix 'Reference').

 ## Test